MathieuTurcotte/node-backoff/README.md

 The options are the following.

-- randomisationFactor: defaults to 0, must be between 0 and 1
+- randomizationFactor: defaults to 0, must be between 0 and 1
 - initialDelay: defaults to 100 ms
 - maxDelay: defaults to 10000 ms